 Source: World Watch Monitor

 Father, while Satan roams the earth like a roaring lion, Your Spirit is always working, often in unseen ways, to take what Satan would use to destroy Christ’s kingdom work, and work it for good on behalf of Your church.
 We lift up these girls and their families today.
 Comfort the families, settling their anxious hearts with Your peace.
 Protect and comfort the girls and provide a way of escape soon.
-And we pray that Your Holy Spirit would use this terrible tragedy to bring about an end to the power of Boko Haram.
+And we pray that Your Holy Spirit would use this terrible tragedy to bring about an end to the power of an extremist group that is located primarily in Northern Nigeria More.
 In the name of Jesus, our shield and our defender, Amen.